-The input signals are set to source logic (SOURCE) when shipped from the factory.
+The input signals are set to sink logic (SINK) when shipped from the factory.

-To change the control logic, the jumper connector on the control circuit terminal block must be moved to the other position.
+To change the control logic, the jumper connector on the back of the control circuit terminal block must be moved to the other position.

 (The output signals may be used in either the sink or source logic independently of the jumper connector position.)